 - Document your assessment of the inherent risk, the strength of your management of the risk and trend for both.

 - If you must respond to a standards-base set of risks like SOC2 or banking requirements, explicitly score yourself against these frameworks.

-- Map your policies against your risks to be sure you have appropriate policies in place that address each risk.
+- Map your policies against control activities to be sure you have appropriate policies in place that address each risk.

 - Track your risk profile over time.